ArcBlock/super-linter-api/.aigne/doc-smith/docs/operations-configuration.md

 ### Example: Docker CLI

-When running the service directly with Docker, you can pass environment variables using the `-e` flag.
+When running the service directly with Docker, you can pass environment variables using the `-e` or `--env` flag.

 ```bash
 docker run -d -p 8080:3000 \